ChASE-library/ChASE/docs/usage.rst

           Generating or loading matrix into H
       */

-      //solve 1st eigenproblem with defined configuration of parameters pzchase_(&deg, &tol, &mode, &opt);
+      // solve 1st eigenproblem with defined configuration of parameters pzchase_(&deg, &tol, &mode, &opt);

       /*
           form a new eigenproblem by updating the buffer H */

-      //Set the mode to 'A', which can recycle previous eigenvectors mode = 'A';
+      // Set the mode to 'A', which can recycle previous eigenvectors mode = 'A';

-      //solve 2nd eigenproblem with updated parameters
-      pzchase_(&deg, &tol, &mode, &opt);
+      // solve 2nd eigenproblem with updated parameters pzchase_(&deg, &tol, &mode, &opt);

-      //finalize and clean up
+      // finalize and clean up
       pzchase_finalize_(&init);

       MPI_Finalize();
+      return 0;
   }

 Example of Fortran interface
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^